vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: Feb 28, 2018, Wednesday
+**Today's Progress**: Adding css to the html templates to be used with the FSND project..

+**Thoughts**: Need to refresh bootstrap knowledge about sidebars

 ### Day 28: Feb 27, 2018, Tuesday
 **Today's Progress**: Further progress, worked on joins to display the data that I wanted - struggled a bit to make it work and show the expected results.